1. PERSONAL FINANCE

 Amortization

-A breakdown of the monthly payment schedule for a loan, including the amount you’ll pay towards interest and principal each month.
+A breakdown of the monthly payment schedule for a loan, including the amount you’ll pay toward interest and principal each month.
+For mortgages, you'll pay more toward interest early in your mortgage term, and more toward the principal balance later on.

 Appraisal